 Educational topics include non-native invasive species, wilderness, trails, forestry, protection of heritage resources, wetland restoration, aquatic ecosystems, wildlife, outdoor safety and the mission of the Forest Service.
 National education programs are also promoted such as Smokey Bear and Wildfire Prevention, Woodsy Owl and Land Stewardship and the Leave No Trace curriculum in classroom visits, school field trips, and public interpretive programs throughout the year at fairs, recreation sites and other large events.
-For more information or to request a program, see the
+For more information or to request a program, contact Linda Hauser.

-Getting into the great outdoors and enjoying your national forest is a lot of fun.
-Before venturing outdoors be sure to visit the Outdoor Safety & Ethics Page for tips on how to prepare for a safety and enjoyable visit.
+Getting into the great outdoors to enjoy your national forest is a lot of fun.
+Before venturing outdoors be sure to visit the Outdoor Safety & Ethics Page for tips on how to prepare for a safe and enjoyable visit.

 Just For Kids